 The College Library and Reading Collection

 Access requires a College-registered University Card, which must be used to release the doors both on entering and on leaving the Library.
-Although it is tempting to follow someone through an open door, it is helpful if everyone uses their card, as the system provides useful data for the management and future development of the Library.
+Although it is tempting to follow someone through an open door, ‘tailgating’ is not allowed for the security of all College members, plus it is helpful if everyone uses their card, as the system provides useful data for the management and future development of the Library.
 The Library is also protected by CCTV in each room and in the circulation area.

 The book stock is the result of a number of significant donations, which have created research collections in some areas, and a programme of purchases.
 The latter is largely suggested by students and aimed at supporting courses for which the student body is regularly of significant size.

-The College is part way through a programme of cataloguing and shelving in systematic order, which will continue throughout 2019-20.
+The College is part way through a programme of cataloguing and shelving in systematic order.
 In common with several other colleges, the Library uses the Dewey classification, which works decimally.
 The catalogue is part of the Bodleian system and is consulted using SOLO.
 New items appear on SOLO as they are added, but it may take a few days longer for them to reach their correct position on the shelves.

 While cataloguing and shelving are proceeding, an effort has been made to cluster items by subject; however, the order of shelving is, in places, random and catalogued and uncatalogued items relating to the same subject may be located in different rooms.
 At the start of the academic year, the main subject clusters are: